The Seljuk Han of Anatolia

 History of the Anatolian Seljuks

-Although the focusscope of this website concerns the Seljuks of Anatolia, or the Seljuks of Rum (Eastern Rome) as they were known by their contemporaries, it is necessary to first trace their origins back in time and farther east in place.
+Although this website focuses on the Seljuks of Anatolia, or the Seljuks of Rum (Eastern Rome) as they were known by their contemporaries, it is necessary to first trace their origins back in time and farther east in place.
 The Anatolian Seljuks are an offshoot tribe of a larger group of Turks, the Great Seljuk Turks of Iran.
-The entire "Seljuk Age" spans three hundred years, from the 11th century up to the 13th century.
+The entire "Seljuk Age" spans three hundred years, from the 11th century to the 13th century.

 The Anatolian Seljuks were the founders of the first true Turkish state in Asia Minor.
 The Seljuks of Anatolia were responsible for one of the richest and most inventive periods in Turkish culture.
 They ruled over most of Turkey for almost two centuries, between the 11-13th centuries, from their capital in Konya.
 During that time, their refined, enlightened culture flourished throughout most of Turkey.

 Anatolia, or Asia Minor as it was known in ancient times, has been inhabited for 30,000 years.
-A bridge land due to its location, it possesses an abundance of natural resources, water, good soil, a fairly suitable climate.
-It has always been attractive to settlers, such as the Hittites, Urartians, Phrygians and the Greeks.
+A land bridge due to its location, it possesses an abundance of natural resources, water, good soil, and a fairly suitable climate.
+It has always been attractive to settlers from many civilizations, such as the Hittites, Urartians, Phrygians and the Greeks.

-The Seljuk tribe was one of the many Turkic peoples who had been migrating westward from the Central Asian steppes for thousands of years.
-By the middle of the 11th century the Seljuks were the first group to have become a significant political entity.
+The Seljuk tribe was one of the many Turkic peoples who had been migrating progressively westward from the Central Asian steppes for thousands of years.
+By the middle of the 11th century, the Seljuk tribe was the first group to become a significant political entity.
 Under their remarkable leader, Tuğrul Bey, who led them from one victory to another between 1038-1063, they vanquished the Caliphate in Baghdad, and eventually, under his successors, much of western Asia.
 By the early 12th century, the Seljuks were masters of the Middle East as far east as present-day Afghanistan, excluding Egypt.
-By then they had separated into two main branches: the Great Seljuks (Iran, Iraq, Syria), whose capital was located at Isphahan, and the Anatolian Seljuks, who ruled from Konya.
+By then they had separated into two main branches: the Great Seljuks (Iran, Iraq, Syria), whose capital was located at Isfahan, and the Anatolian Seljuks, who ruled from Konya.

-The Seljuks eventually adopted Persian culture along with Islam, although
+The Seljuks adopted Persian culture along with the Islamic faith, although

-they adopted the Sunni Hanefite instead of the Shiite sect.
+they chose the Sunni Hanefite sect instead of the Persian Shiite sect.
 Their culture

 was an amalgam of many languages and traditions.
 While Arabic retained its